Pond of Abundance: Origin of the concept

-In the last day, that great day of the feast, Jesus stood and cried, saying, 'If any man thirst, let him come unto me, and drink.
-He that believeth on me, as the scripture hath said, out of his belly shall flow rivers of living water'.
+On the last day of the festival, the great day, while Jesus was standing there, he cried out, “Let anyone who is thirsty come to me, and let the one who believes in me drink.
+As the scripture has said, ‘Out of the believer’s heart shall flow rivers of living water.’”.

 Implications

 The pond's general implication is that it motivates Muslims to be conscious of the Day of Judgement and its severity and accordingly to plan to improve their afterlife.
 It also motivates them towards love of Muhammad and promoting the view that the events around the Day of Judgement require belief in the unseen and are highly metaphysical in nature.